Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/AzureRM.Network.md

 Modifies the SSL policy of an application gateway.

 ### [Set-AzureRmApplicationGatewayTrustedRootCertificate](Set-AzureRmApplicationGatewayTrustedRootCertificate.md)
-Updates a Trusted Root Certificate for an application gateway.
+Updates a Trusted Root Certificate of an application gateway.

 ### [Set-AzureRmApplicationGatewayUrlPathMapConfig](Set-AzureRmApplicationGatewayUrlPathMapConfig.md)
 Sets configuration for an array of URL path mappings to a backend server pool.